hphelion/documentation/hpcloudconsole.md

     <img src="media/Notification1.png" width="580" alt="" />

-3. Enter a Notification Address Name in the "Create Notification Address" box.
+3. Enter a notification address name in the "Create Notification Address" box.

 4. Select "Email" or "SMS" from the "Type" drop-down menu.